Undergraduate Degree Admissions Information

 *Tuition and fees are subject to change.

-**Students pursuing the Guitar Major are required to complete 9 levels of private lessons.
-Each private lesson is 2 credits.
-A $500 private lesson fee will be charged for each level.
+**Students pursuing the Guitar, Piano, or Voice Performance major are required to complete 9 levels of private lessons.
+Each private lesson is 2 credits with a $1,010 ($1,030 starting in Fall 2023) tuition charge per course.
+A $500 private lesson fee will be charged in addition to tuition for each level.

 Students providing proof of military status are eligible for a reduction in tuition.

 There is a $150 late payment fee assessed per semester by the finance department for all payments submitted after the tuition due date.

 The one-time comprehensive fee is a one-time fee charged to all entering students.
 The fee is assessed to cover costs associated with supporting online learning technology that augments the students’ academic experience.